simplex-chat/simplex-chat/docs/rfcs/2024-12-30-content-moderation.md

 Our current approach to content moderation is the following:
 - receive a user complaints about the group that violates content guidelines (e.g., most users who send complaints, send them about relatively rare cases of CSAM distribution).
 This complaint contains the link to join the group, so it is a public group that anybody can join, and there is no expectation of privacy of communications in this group.
 - we forward this complaint to our automatic bot joins this group and validates the complaint.
-- if the complaint is valid, and the link is hosted on one of the preconfigured servers, then we can disable the link to join the group.
+- if the complaint is valid, and the link is hosted on one of the pre-configured servers, then we can disable the link to join the group.
 - in addition to that, the bot automatically deletes all files sent to the group, in case they are uploaded to our servers, via secure SSH connection directly to server control port (we don't expose shell access in this way, only to a limited set of server control port commands).

 The problem of CSAM is small at the moment, compared with the network size, but without moderation it would grow, and we need to be ahead of this problem, so this solution was in place since early 2024 - we wrote about it on social media.